ankur-anand/walfs/README.md

 A high-performance Write-Ahead Log (WAL) implementation in Go using memory-mapped I/O (mmap), designed for both writing at scale and reading at scale.

-## Description

-walfs implements a Write-Ahead Log using memory-mapped files, optimized for high-throughput writes and low-latency reads.
-It provides durability guarantees with built-in corruption detection and automatic crash recovery.

 **Key Features:**
 * Memory-mapped I/O for low-overhead random access
 * 8-byte aligned entries to support efficient page caching